migueldelafuente1/diseaseSIRModel/README.md

 The fits can be run over all data making a local fit over a narrow window of days.
 In that case, we achieve a first approximation of the evolution of the rates, but its very sensitive to the window range and error is not given:

 ![alt text]
-(https://github.com/migueldelafuente1/diseaseModel/blob/master/images/EvolutionOfRatesWindow1.png "Trends over the days with a window of 1 day")
+(https://github.com/migueldelafuente1/diseaseModel/blob/master/images/EvolutionOfRatesWindow1.png "Trends over the days with a window of one day")

 ![alt text]
 (https://github.com/migueldelafuente1/diseaseModel/blob/master/images/EvolutionOfRatesWindow2.png "Trends over the days with a window of 2 day")